je-so/testcode/README.md

 Testcode
 ========

-The testcode repository contains java demos and questions to master the java language.
+This repository contains unrelated stuff I worked on.

 License
 -------